GitLeeRepo/HerculesMvsTk4Notes/JclNotes.md

 ## From TSO

-In addition to submitting the job from within the **RFE** editor you can submit it from **TSO** by specifying the dataset that contains the JCL with the following syntax:
+In addition to submitting the job from within the **RFE** editor you can submit it from **TSO** by specifying the data set that contains the JCL with the following syntax:

 **SUBMIT 'USERID.XXX.YYY(Membername)'**